mvolkmann/blog/src/prolog.md

 Some might also use the functor name `parent_of` or simply `parent`.

 Good functor names are general and describe relationships without implying a direction.
-Bad function names do neither.
+Bad functor names do neither.
 For example, functor names containing words like "count", "drop", or "find" imply that the clause is meant to be used in a specific direction.